 - To get information in a way that you can understand, call Member Services.
 Our plan has people who can answer questions in different languages.
 The call is free. - Our plan can also give you materials in languages other than English and in formats such as large print, braille, or audio.
-Materials are available in Spanish. - If you wish to make a standing request to receive all materials in a language other than English, or in an alternate format, you can call Member Services at 1-866-600-2139 (TTY: 711), 24 hours a day, 7 days a week.
-To change your standing request for materials, please call Member Services at 1-866-600-2139 (TTY: 711), 24 hours a day, 7 days a week.
+Materials are available in Spanish. - If you wish to make or change a standing request to receive all materials in a language other than English, or in an alternate format, you can call Member Services at 1-866-600-2139 (TTY: 711), 24 hours a day, 7 days a week.